dipdup-io/stone-packaging/docs/pages/install/debian.md

 ## Step 1: Download the Stone `.deb` Package

 Download the latest .deb package from the Stone Packaging Releases page to the /tmp directory.
-Alternatively, you can use `wget` to download it directly.
+Using `wget` to download it directly.

 **Example**
 ```bash